raquentin/raquentin/README.md

 ## Race Williams

-I’m a CS undergrad interested in programming languages and software design.
+I’m a CS undergrad interested in programming languages and software engineering.

 https://raquent.in | race@raquent.in